supabase/auth-helpers/packages/sveltekit/README.md

 <pre>{JSON.stringify(user, null, 2)}</pre>
 ```

 For [row level security](https://supabase.com/docs/learn/auth-deep-dive/auth-row-level-security) to work in a server environment, you need to use the `withAuth` helper to check if the user is authenticated.
-The helper extends the event with `session` and `getSupabaseClient()`:
+The helper extends the event with `session` and `supabaseClient`:

 ```ts
 // src/routes/profile/+page.ts